benconsult/HTML-CSS-Template-Demo/README.md

 # HTML-CSS-Template-Demo
-A website demo using Bootstrap Css template
+A Website demo using Bootstrap Css template